kshah11/xp-farm-yellow-belt-exam/NOTES.md

 ✅ Write a test for a draw
 ✅ Write functionality for a draw
 ✅ Refactor code

-- Write a test to check for a diagonal win - top left to bottom right
-- Write functionality to check for a diagonal win - top left to bottom right
+✅ Write a test to check for a diagonal win - top left to bottom right ✅ Write functionality to check for a diagonal win - top left to bottom right ✅ Fix failing test